- Current students

 Please note: International students who graduate will NOT be eligible for a post study work visa upon completion of this programme.

 For this programme, you will need the following:

-- A minimum of 12 credits at NCEA Level 1 in three different subjects, one subject must be English
+- A minimum of 12 credits at NCEA Level 1 in two different subjects, one subject must be English

 - Have achieved NCEA Level 3 and New Zealand University entrance